Tapinarof

 Plaque Psoriasis — Adults

-Topical treatment of plaque psoriasis in patients 18 years and older.
+Topical treatment of plaque psoriasis in patients ≥18 years.
 First-in-class AhR agonist approved for any indication.

 Mechanism of Action